 Freeborn Hall, one building in the Unit 1 complex, is designated as a Substance-Free Environment.
 Residents actively agree to keep the community free of smoke, alcohol, and drugs.
 They plan and host substance-free programs, events, and activities.

-Disabled Students' Residence Program (DSRP)
+Disabled Students' Readiness Program (DSRP)